-- Giving the IDA full control over its own internal operations through granting it the status of a state-sponsored organization, in addition to consolidating decisionmaking power concerning industrial development within the organization.
-Government would maintain overall control through its power to appoint the IDA's board members, through its broad responsibility for setting industrial policy and through its broad control over the IDA's budget. - Government pro-actively legitimize the IDA's role and position, making it clear through the reorganization legislation that both industrial development and the IDA's central role in it represented a vital, long-term program for Ireland to which it was committed. - Consolidating incentive-making power through transferring the functions of both An Foras Tionscal (The Industry Board) and Taiscí Stáit Teoranta ([the State Investment Board] in terms of granting interest-free loans) to the IDA, effectively abolishing An Foras Tionscal and establishing the IDA as the sole interface with investors. - The IDA build a research capability to allow for more in-depth examination of the likely success and benefit of investment projects, a capability that would also facilitate timely decision-making on large projects requiring government approval - The IDA add expertise in advertising and promotion, research, pre-investment client handling, service and assistance, post-investment client assistance, and financing, in addition to strengthening the organization's representation abroad.

-Expanding the IDA Board, strengthening the role and office of the chairman as the organization's CEO and increasing senior staff numbers to deal with the IDA's enlarged brief.
+- Giving the IDA full control over its own internal operations through granting it the status of a state-sponsored organization, in addition to consolidating decision-making power concerning industrial development within the organization. - Government pro-actively legitimize the IDA's role and position, making it clear through the reorganization legislation that both industrial development and the IDA's central role in it represented a vital, long-term program for Ireland to which it was committed. - Consolidating incentive-making power through transferring the functions of both An Foras Tionscal (The Industry Board) and Taiscí Stáit Teoranta ([the State Investment Board] in terms of granting interest-free loans) to the IDA, effectively abolishing An Foras Tionscal and establishing the IDA as the sole interface with investors. - The IDA build a research capability to allow for more in-depth examination of the likely success and benefit of investment projects, a capability that would also facilitate timely decision-making on large projects requiring government approval - The IDA add expertise in advertising and promotion, research, pre-investment client handling, service and assistance, post-investment client assistance, and financing, in addition to strengthening the organization's representation abroad. - Expanding the IDA Board, strengthening the role and office of the chairman as the organization's CEO and increasing senior staff numbers to deal with the IDA's enlarged brief.

-All in all, Little (1967a) represented a blueprint that was subsequently followed in recreating the IDA as an autonomous state-sponsored organization, charged with the key task of coordinating and delivering on Ireland's industrial development policy.
-Indeed, according to White, it was the IDA itself that both engineered the Little review and directed its content.
+All in all, Little (1967a) represented a blueprint that was subsequently followed in re-creating the IDA as an autonomous state-sponsored organization, charged with the key task of coordinating and delivering on Ireland's industrial development policy.
+Indeed, according to White (2006), it was the IDA itself that both engineered the Little review and directed its content.

-Two further reviews, by the National Industrial Economic Council (1968) and the Public Services Organisation Review Group (1966-1969), echoed and reinforced the reorganization recommended in Little (1967a), calling for the existing range of agencies dealing with industrial development to be streamlined and expertise to be concentrated within the IDA.
-The Third Programme for Economic and Social Development (Department of Finance, 1969) confirmed the overhaul of the industrial development institution itself through its concentration in a more autonomous and powerful IDA, with the Industrial Development Act, 1969, enshrining what the IDA sought in legislation.
+Two further reviews, by the National Industrial Economic Council (1968) and the Public Services Organisation Review Group (1969), echoed and reinforced the reorganization recommended in Little (1967a), calling for the existing range of agencies dealing with industrial development to be streamlined and expertise to be concentrated within the IDA.
+The Third Programme for Economic and Social Development (DEPARTMENT OF FINANCE, 1969) confirmed the overhaul of the industrial development institution itself through its concentration in a more autonomous and powerful IDA, with the Industrial Development Act, 1969, enshrining what the IDA sought in legislation.

-As Figure 3 (below) shows, the IDA remains as the actor-network's obligatory passage point, albeit with a subtle change, through which to overcome the problems/obstacles the actors face in attaining what they want.
+As Figure 4 (below) shows, the IDA remains as the actor-network's obligatory passage point, albeit with a subtle change, through which to overcome the problems/obstacles the actors face in attaining what they want.
 Having been enlisted and defined through problematization, each actor has submitted itself to being locked into place and to being enrolled.

-Figure 3: New problematization 2 - Obligatory passage point and associations between actors.
+Figure 4: New problematization 2 - Obligatory passage point and associations between actors.

-The actor 'Industrial Development Act, 1969' neatly blackboxes the series of associations and substitutions comprising the IDA actor-network to this point, in the process producing a (temporary) unified IDA actor translated as 'autonomous semistate organization'.
+The actor "Industrial Development Act, 1969" neatly blackboxes the series of associations and substitutions comprising the IDA actor-network to this point, in the process producing a (temporary) unified IDA actor translated as "autonomous semi-state organization".
 However, the work of translation and hybrid-creation does not stop with the creation of this unified actor; the process of institutionalization continues.